Jacobinte Swargarajyam: Music

 The film's score was composed by Shaan Rahman with the lyrics written by Manu Manjith, B. K. Harinarayanan, Rzee and Ashwin Gopakumar.
-A single, "Dubai", was released by the music label Muzik247 on 6 February 2016 via iTunes, Saavn, Gaana, and Eros Now.
-Within hours of its release, the song became the top track on iTunes "Top 200 Regional Indian" chart, a first in Malayalam music history.
-Vineeth Sreenivasan, Suchith Suresan and Liya Verghese provided the vocals to "Dubai", which begins with the lyrics "Pulari Veyilinaai" describing the beauty of Dubai city.
-The soundtrack album was released by Muzik247 on 20 February 2016.
+A single, "Dubai", was released by the music label Muzik247 on 6 February 2016 via streaming platforms.
+The soundtrack album was released on 20 February 2016.

-The first video song, "Ee Shishirakaalam", featuring the Jacob family – Nivin Pauly, Renji Panicker, Sreenath Bhasi, Lakshmi Ramakrishnan, Aima Rosmy Sebastian, and Stacen was released on 23 March 2016 on the YouTube channel of Muzik247.
-The song, penned by Harinarayanan B. K. was sung by Vineeth Sreenivasan and Kavya Ajit.
-The second video song, "Thiruvaavaniraavu", which released on 24 March 2016, featuring the Jacob family was set in the backdrop of Onam celebration of Dubai Malayalees.
-Unni Menon and Sithara have sung the song with additional vocals by Meera Scharma.
-The English track "Home" was written and sung by Ashwin Gopakumar.

-Nelson K. Paul of Malayala Manorama listed "Thiruvaavaniraavu" in the top five songs in their Tunes Weekly on 1 April 2016.
-He wrote "'Thiruvaavaniraavu' is a heart-warming melody on Onam, the lyrics of which will make Keralites nostalgic.
-Unni Menon is the male singer and it feels so good to listen to him after a long time.
-Sithara is a fine companion to him as the female voice.
-The pleasant song hits its highs with the "poove poli poove" chorus and the humming by the talented singers.
-"Thiruvaavaniraavu" is another splendid melody from Shaan Rahman".

 Release

 Jacobinte Swargarajyam released in India on 8 April 2016, with 92 screens in Kerala.
 The film released in 77 screens in rest of India with English subtitles.
 After few days of release, a special screening was held in Chennai for a selected audience from the Tamil film industry.
 The film released on 22 April in Asia-Pacific countries Australia, New Zealand, Singapore, Thailand, Japan, Hong Kong, and Brunei.
 The UAE release held on 4 May and followed by Qatar on 5 May.